serend1p1ty/X0-Compiler/README.md

 # X0-Compiler
 This is a compiler written by c++ for x0-language which is a kind of programming language like c.
+You can also use it's GUI in [X0-Compiler-GUI](https://github.com/GooCoder/X0-Compiler-GUI) .

 ## Installation